openjournals/joss/docs/review_criteria.md

 .. note:: The decision on API documentation is left largely to the discretion of the reviewer and their experience of evaluating the software.
 ```

-#### Tests

-Authors are strongly encouraged to include an automated test suite covering the core functionality of their software.

-> **Good:** An automated test suite hooked up to an external service such as Travis-CI or similar<br />
-> **OK:** Documented manual steps that can be followed to check the expected functionality of the software (e.g. a sample input file to assert behaviour)<br />
-> **Bad (not acceptable):** No way for you the reviewer to check whether the software works

 #### Community guidelines

 There should be clear guidelines for third-parties wishing to: